femisystems/hylia/src/posts/sexual-violence-and-consent.md

 Do not forget to fight for the future, talk to a child or teen in your care today, teach them to flee from any "uncle" or "aunty" trying to touch them in an inappropriate manner, train them to speak up and stand up for the right things always, teach them to trust you believe in them.

-My prayers are with Everyone who has gone through this, God heal you, and give you reasons to be happy always.
+My prayers are with Everyone who has gone through any of this, may God heal you and give you reasons to be happy always.

 Love always,